MegalotPL/MegalotPL/README.md

 # 💫 About Me:
 Hey there!
 I'm an Artificial Intelligence undergrad at Radboud University.
 My heart equally races for programming, machine learning, and robotics.
 I'm your go-to person for Java, C++, and Python, and I've had a blast contributing to cool projects in these domains.
-These experiences have turned me into a bit of a Digital Craftsman, if I do say so myself!
+These experiences have turned me into a bit of a Digital Craftsman if I do say so myself!

 ## 🌐 Socials: